umairatta24/codebase-onboarder/README.md

 # codebase-onboarder

-Getting dropped into an unfamiliar codebase is one of the most time-consuming parts of engineering.
-Reading through files, piecing together what does what, figuring out how to even run the thing — it can take hours.
+Getting dropped into an unfamiliar codebase is one of the most time-consuming parts of software development.
+Reading through files, piecing together what does what, figuring out how to even run the thing - it can take hours.

-This tool does it in seconds.
+This tool does it in seconds and seamlessly.

 Point it at any public GitHub repository and it generates a structured onboarding guide: what the project does, how the code is organized, how to get it running, and what to watch out for.
 Powered by the Claude API.